 Step 1: Application: Complete our easy-to-use online application.

-Step 4: Financial Check-In: Parent/student complete Financial Check-In.
+Step 5: Financial Check-In: Parent/student complete Financial Check-In.

+Students have three main avenues of support while enrolled in LUOA: Academic Advisor, Teachers, and Subject Specialists.
 Parents are encouraged to take an active role in their child’s education and develop the parent/teacher/student relationship as in a traditional classroom.

 Each day LUOA teachers grade written work, such as essays and projects, and communicate grades and any comments to parents and students.
 Due dates and past due notices help students adhere to their weekly lesson plan.